We are the gold standard for protecting your now and your future.

 It is always in the parties’ best interest to settle the terms of a divorce between themselves.
 In addition to allowing both parties to control the terms of the divorce, it also saves time and capital.
 In an uncontested divorce, all issues such as child custody (timesharing), child support, property division, debt division, and alimony are agreed upon by the parties without judicial interference.

-- While most people remember to include the big issues, such as child custody (timesharing) and property division, other items are commonly missed.
+- Exclusion of Key Topics: While most people remember to include the big issues, such as child custody (timesharing) and property division, other items are commonly missed.
 For example, who gets to claim the child(ren) on their taxes?
 Who is responsible for ensuring the minor child(ren) has health insurance?
 An attorney well-versed in divorce law will make certain all viable topics are addressed.

 One type of uncontested divorce in Florida is called a “simplified dissolution of marriage.”
 Pursuant to Fla.Fam.Law.R.P.
 12.105, a simplified dissolution of marriage is appropriate only when the following conditions are met: